patilnishant9194/Nishant_Portfolio/README.md

 # Nishant_Portfolio
-I developed this portfolio using HTML,CSS,JAVASCRIT
+I developed this portfolio using HTML,CSS,JAVASCRIPT.